Agentyzu/MARC/README.md

 *   **Code:** All code used for data collection, MARC pipeline, and evaluation is included.
 *   **Data:** We provide the China Culinary Multimodal dataset (`CCM.json`) used in our main experiments.
 Additionally, data loading and preprocessing scripts (e.g., `src/data_utils.py`) are included to align raw multimodal inputs with the model requirements.
-*   **Hyperparameters:**  Key hyperparameters are documented in the python scripts and the paper appendix.
+*   **Hyperparameters:**  Key hyperparameters are documented in the Python scripts and the paper's appendix.

 ## 🖋️ Citation